manpan/manos-website/content/publication/panaousis2010testbed/index.md

 date: 2010-10-01
 publishDate: 2010-10-01
 publication_types: ["2"]
-publication: "_International Journal of Network Security & Its Applications_ (October 2010)"
+publication: "_International Journal of Network Security & Its Applications_"
 publication_short: "_International Journal of Network Security & Its Applications_"
 #doi: ""
 abstract: "Contemporary personal computing devices are increasingly required to be portable and mobile